CPUjoker303/netlify2.0/content/posts/fix-discord-not-opening-windows-10-solution.md

 #### Server

 It is a group of people join together by come on interest weather this is a streamer, a particular game, or some activity like speedrunning, youtube, video editing, whatever you want.

+### How To Use Discord

+There are two ways you can use Discord

+1. As a community member
+2. Server Owner

+* #### As a community member

+This means you are not the owner of this server and you don’t manage that server

+* #### Server Owner

+You own the server, and you are administrating that community

+### Reason For What Makes Discord Useful